OpenOLAT: Releases

 In release 8.2, the group management system was significantly improved.
 Release 8.3 added the OpenMeetings integration, and release 8.4 brought major changes to the chat infrastructure while also improving the performance and stability of the whole system.

 Release 9.0 replaced the JavaScript framework ExtJS with the more light-weight jQuery, for which the whole JavaScript layer was refactored.
 In addition, the question pool was introduced, which allows collaborative creation and sharing of test questions.

-The most recent release, version 10.0, includes a complete redesign of all visual aspects of OpenOLAT.
+Version 10.0, includes a complete redesign of all visual aspects of OpenOLAT.
 The introduction of a responsive design paradigm based on Bootstrap makes OpenOLAT ready for mobile devices and small screen sizes.
 Also, the learning resources were divided into separate areas for learners and authors, making them more intuitive and easier to use.